PaddlePaddle/Paddle.js/packages/paddlejs-models/ocr/README.md

 import * as ocr from '@paddlejs-models/ocr';

-// Load ocr_detect model
+// Model initialization
-await ocr.load();
+await ocr.init();

-// Get text area points
-const res = await ocr.detect(img);
+// Get the text recognition result API, img is the user's upload picture, and option is an optional parameter
-// Draw the selected area of the text box, canvas passes in the selected element of the text box to be drawn, color is the color of the drawn line (black by default) await ocr.drawBox(img, canvas, color);
+// option.canvas as HTMLElementCanvas：if the user needs to draw the selected area of the text box, pass in the canvas element
+// option.style as object：if the user needs to configure the canvas style, pass in the style object
+// option.style.strokeStyle as string：select a color for the text box
+// option.style.lineWidth as number：width of selected line segment in text box
-// Get text area points and recognition results const res = await ocr.recognize(img);
+// option.style.fillStyle as string：select the fill color for the text box const res = await ocr.recognize(img, option?);
-// recognition results
+// character recognition results console.log(res.text);
-console.log(res.text);
 // text area points
 console.log(res.points);
 ```